Louisiana Recovery Authority – Oversight, Transparency and Civic Accountability

 • Emergency Preparedness Plans – Develops local response strategies.

-What Is the New Role Under Private Ownership of the Louisiana Recovery Authority (LRA)?
+What Is the Role of the Louisiana Recovery Authority (LRA)?

-Under private ownership, the Louisiana Recovery Authority (LRA) now serves as a civic accountability organization focused on strengthening state led governance.
-Its mission is rooted in the principle that states not distant federal agencies are best positioned to manage federal taxpayer dollars with integrity and responsiveness.
+The Louisiana Recovery Authority (LRA) is a privately-owned organization.
+Its mission is rooted in the principle that states are positioned to manage resources with local relevance and accountability.